-- What is the limit of an invoice, beyond which the individual invoice details have to be uploaded in GST return? - In case the invoice value is below the threshold, whether aggregate value of all such invoices has to be uploaded?
+What is the limit of an invoice, beyond which the individual invoice details have to be uploaded in GST return?
+In case the invoice value is below the threshold, whether aggregate value of all such invoices has to be uploaded?
+ANSWER The limit is INR 2.5 lakh for inter-State invoices.

-- The limit is INR 2.5 lakh for inter-State invoices. - For inter-state invoices below INR 2.5 lakh and all intra-state invoices, state wise summary of invoices will be sufficient.
+For inter-state invoices below INR 2.5 lakh and all intra-state invoices, state wise summary of invoices will be sufficient.

+QUERY 144

 What is the delivery challan format for inter-state branch transfer?

+ANSWER

 Notification 4/2007- Integrated tax dated 28.06.2017, has made applicable the CGST Rules to inter-state supplies under the IGST Act.
 Therefore, the Delivery challan is required to be in the format set out under Rule 55 of the CGST Rules, 2017.

+QUERY 145

+In which HSN code to put studded platinum jewellery (studded with diamond)?

+ANSWER

+HSN Code 7113

+QUERY 146

+We are looking for HSN codes of jewellery products.
+Please let us know how we can get the same and the procedure for the same.

+ANSWER

+These are falling under Chapter 71.
+The 4-digit classification can be determined based on the specific nature of the product.
+Please refer the rate finder on CBEC website at https://cbec-gst.gov.in/gst-goods-services-rates.html.
+An app has also been released by the Government for this purpose.

 RETURNS

+QUERY 147

-QUERY II0 When are returns to be filed?
+When are returns to be filed?

-- Details of outward supplies by 10th of the following month - Details of inward supplies by 15th of the following month - Monthly return by 20th of the following month

-- Annual Return by 31st December of the following FY - Apart from these, specific returns have to be filed by certain persons such as ISD, e-commerce operator etc. within prescribed timelines
+ANSWER Details of outward supplies by 10th of the following month Details of inward supplies by 15th of the following month Monthly return by 20th of the following month Annual Return by 31st December of the following FY Apart from these, specific returns have to be filed by certain persons such as ISD, e-commerce operator etc. within prescribed timelines QUERY 148 What is the penalty for late submission of monthly returns?
+ANSWER A registered person who files return beyond the prescribed date will have to pay late fees of Rs.

-QUERY III

-What is the penalty for late submission of monthly returns?

-A registered person who files return beyond the prescribed date will have to pay late fees of Rs.
 100 for every day of delay subject to a maximum of Rs.
 5,000.
 For failure to furnish Annual Return by due date, late fee of Rs.
 100 for every day during which such failure continues subject to a maximum of 0.25% of his turnover in the State.

-Whether the details of supplies uploaded by the supplier in GSTR1 will get auto populated in GSTR 2 or the recipient will have to upload the details again?

-- The details of supplies received by a recipient will be auto populated on the basis of the details furnished by the counter-party supplier in his GSTR-1. - A large part of GSTR-2 will be auto-populated, and, there may be some details that only a recipient can fill in, such as details of imports, details of purchases from non-registered or composition suppliers and exempt/non-GST/nil GST supplies etc.
+QUERY 149 Whether the details of supplies uploaded by the supplier in GSTR1 will get auto populated in GSTR 2 or the recipient will have to upload the details again?
+ANSWER The details of supplies received by a recipient will be auto populated on the basis of the details furnished by the counter-party supplier in his GSTR-1.
+A large part of GSTR-2 will be auto-populated, and, there may be some details that only a recipient can fill in, such as details of imports, details of purchases from non-registered or composition suppliers and exempt/non-GST/nil GST supplies etc. REFUND QUERY 150 What is the refund process if input tax is more than output tax?
+ANSWER

-REFUND

-What is the refund process if input tax is more than output tax?